UniversityofBrighton/2023-fair-multidimensional-media/episodes/introduction.Rmd

 as well as storytelling and audience engagement processes.

-The lesson focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, A rchives, Museums (GLAMs), as well as the creative industries.
-Hence, it containes many examples and websites in this area.
-Howver, many concepts are cross-disciplinary and can be applied to other areas as well as sectors.
+The lesson focuses on stories in the fields of visual and material culture within Higher Education, Galleries, Libraries, Archives, Museums (GLAMs), as well as the creative industries.
+Hence, it contains many examples and websites in this area.
+However, many concepts are cross-disciplinary and can be applied to other areas as well as sectors.